zainabAdhil/semondu-travels/README.md

 ## Getting Started
 To use or view the project locally, follow these steps:
-  1. Clone the repository: git clone https://github.com/your-username/semondu-travels.git
+  1. Clone the repository
-  2. Navigate to the project directory: cd semondu-travels
+  2. Navigate to the project directory
   3. Open the index.html file in your web browser to view the website.